The Global Polio Eradication Initiative (GPEI)

 The initiative has been largely successful.
 “Since its launch at the WHA in 1988, the GPEI has reduced the global incidence of polio by more than 99%.
 More than 10 million people are walking today who otherwise would have been paralysed.”
 It has achieved this by immunising 2.5 billion children since its inception.

 There is constant progress towards eradication, but it is not yet complete.
 “In 2012, India stopped the virus, and in 2015 Nigeria was removed from the list of endemic countries.
 Polio is found only in Pakistan and Afghanistan, and fewer than 100 cases were reported in 2015.”
-Have an idea for a case study?
-Print

 The main stakeholders are the WHO and its member states.
 The GPEI partners include: